Table of Contents

-There a couple of different types of controllers to pick from.
+There a couple of different types of controllers to pick from for Ableton Live

-There are MIDI pad controllers, which are more so meant for triggering beats & samples, and then there are MIDI keyboards.
+There are MIDI pad controllers, which are more so meant for triggering beats & samples, and then there are MIDI keyboard controllers.

 Some MIDI keyboards have pads a keyboard and pads.